near/docs/docs/validator/staking.md

 ## Automatically re-staking

 NEAR Protocol automatically re-stake your rewards, unless you decide to unlock the funds.
-Issue the command `near stake` again, with a lower value, and your funds will be unlocked within three epochs (~9 hours on BetaNet, ~36 hours on TestNet).
+Issue the command `near stake` again, with a lower value, and your funds will be unlocked within three epochs (~9 hours on BetaNet, ~36 hours on TestNet and MainNet).